 If your mother has been complaining, you’ll want to make sure she gets a careful evaluation from her doctor.
-After all, frequent pain can be the sign of an important underlying health problem that needs attention.
-You’re also more likely to help your mom reduce her pains if you can help her doctors identify the underlying causes of her pain.
+After all, frequent pain can be a sign of an important underlying health problem that needs attention.
+You’re also more likely to help your mom reduce her pain if you can help her doctors identify the underlying causes of her pain.

-That’s because improper use of OTC painkillers is actually a major cause of harm to older adults.
+That’s because improper use of OTC painkiller tablets is actually a major cause of harm to older adults.

-So let me tell you what OTC painkiller geriatricians usually consider the safest, and which very common group of painkillers you should look out for.
+So let me tell you what OTC pain relievers geriatricians usually consider the safest, and which very common group of painkillers can cause serious side-effects in aging adults.

-What’s the safest OTC painkiller for an older parent?
+What’s the safest OTC painkiller for an aging parent?